When In-Laws Join the Family Business

 Long-term damage: The longer the undefined role sits the more permanent it becomes — and the harder the conversation gets

-I work with you — and your spouse when it helps.
+I work with you.
 Not the in-law.
 Not the whole family together.
 Just you.
-We figure out what the role should actually look like, why it hasn't been named yet, and exactly how you have that conversation without it blowing up the relationship in the process.
+We figure out what the role should actually look like, why it hasn't been named yet, and exactly how you have that conversation without blowing up the relationship in the process.
+Every time you get close to a plan the potential reaction stops you before you start.
+That's exactly why you need someone outside the dynamic who can see it clearly — and who isn't affected by the fallout when the conversation happens.

 FAQ About In-Laws in Family Businesses